Planning to do some Morocco Desert camping? Here’s what to actually expect!

 More Tips for Visiting Morocco

-For more inspiration, check out my favorite cities to visit in Morocco, like the blue city of Chefchaouen, historic Fes, the popular Marrakech, and the chill Essaouira.
+For more inspiration for your itinerary, check out my favorite cities to visit in Morocco, like the blue city of Chefchaouen, historic Fes, the popular Marrakech, and the chill Essaouira.
 Check my post on how to get around Morocco for more practical tips.

 And if you’re ready to eat, here are my picks for the best food and drinks to try!